ecmwf/earthkit-transforms/docs/source/why.rst

-`Daily statistics for the ERA5 reanalysis <https://cds.climate.copernicus.eu/datasets/derived-era5-single-levels-daily-statistics>`_, in the backend processing of Climate Change Service `Global temperature trend monitor <https://apps.climate.copernicus.eu/global-temperature-trend-monitor/?tab=plots>`_, and is used to produce the anomaly data visualised in the infamous climate stripes, as demonstrated below.
+`Daily statistics for the ERA5 reanalysis <https://cds.climate.copernicus.eu/datasets/derived-era5-single-levels-daily-statistics>`_, in the backend processing of Climate Change Service `Global temperature trend monitor <https://apps.climate.copernicus.eu/global-temperature-trend-monitor/?tab=plots>`_, and is used to produce the anomaly data visualised in the famous climate stripes, as demonstrated below.

 .. figure:: _static/climate-stripes-reading.png